 1998-Began the Women and Gender Studies Program at Tel Aviv University, the only one in the Middle East.
 Graduate degrees programs have been added.

-1999– Chicago North Shore Section’s Court Watch program in conjunction with the Evanston/North Shore NOW, was set into motion to observe Domestic Violence court cases at the 2nd Municipal Court of Cook County in Skokie.
-Court Watch organizes community volunteers to monitor both criminal and civil court proceedings to make sure DV’s victims get appropriate, efficient and effective protection and offenders are held accountable.
-The Court Watch Program adds a layer of accountability to law enforcement and the judiciary, and demonstrates the community’s concern about these crimes.
+2000– Chicago North Shore Section, along with the Evanston/North Shore NOW, established the first DV Court Watch program in the state at the 2nd Municipal District Court of Cook County in Skokie.
+Court Watch volunteers monitor both criminal and civil court proceedings to make sure DV’s victims get appropriate, efficient, and effective protection and offenders are held accountable.
+The Court Watch Program adds a layer of accountability to law enforcement and the judiciary and demonstrates the community’s concern about these crimes.
 Court Watchers are impartial observers who monitor court proceedings, gather and report statistical data.
 This provides the court with information that is objective and unbiased.

 2001– Launched the BenchMark campaign to ensure that only those individuals with a proven record of support for fundamental rights, including reproductive rights would be confirmed to the Federal Bench.